CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 - Motor Controller drive (both directions)
 - Motor Controller sensor during motion

-.. note:: Talon SRX and Victor SPX can be used with PWM or CAN bus.
+.. note:: Talon FX/SRX and Victor SPX can be used with PWM or CAN bus.
 This document covers the CAN bus use-case.

 Before we enable the motor controller, first check or reset the configs in the next section.